Pete Ricketts: 2018 session

 In the start of the 2018 to 2019 biannual session, Ricketts highlighted various bills as his key priorities.
 In 2018, he signed LB 1040, which creates commemorative certificates of nonviable birth for miscarriages.
 Ricketts said this bill "affirms the pre-born baby's dignity, [and] it also provides closure to mothers, fathers, and families who are grappling with the pain and heartache of losing a child."
 Ricketts also signed various property and tax relief bills during the session.
 He vetoed a notable bill, LB350, which would have allowed felons to petition a court to set aside their convictions after serving their sentences.
-Ricketts said, "This bill sends the wrong message to victims of crime and society.
-It represents poor public policy."